paulwarren/nzde/dict/R/README.md

  <i>n.</i>

+## Rehab

+ <i>n.</i>

+ <i>n.</i> [incl. attrib. uses]

+ <i>n.</i> the Rehabilitation Department, which was set up to help servicemen returned from World War II.
+[ORIGIN: abbreviation, Formed [?d] and ceased as a separate department [?d]: also freq. attrib. or in combin.
+REHAB.
+DEPARTMENT, -LOAN (special low interest loans to servicemen), -MONEY etc; and used a a noun. `Rehab. is fixing me up with a loan' or, esp., `I got my loan under Rehab.' referring to the Department or its officers or policies in general.
+Contract with NZ WW1 repat qv, and British and Austr.
+Repat.
+WW2 (1952 Apr 28 Bluey and Curly, Austr cartoon, use repat.
+(R.Mason).
+The abbrev. is the usual or expected one: (cf Part: rehab. official abbrev. of rehabilitation ward or department in a hospital since ca1945)]

+## Rehab  bursary

+ <i>n.</i>

 ## rehab block/ rehabilitation block

 <b>1</b> <i>n.</i> (Rural) a farm, composed of marginal land or from a large privately-owned property, for which returned servicemen ballot.